sorriso/myndo/README.md

+# Purpose
 A tool (for unix environment) aiming to:
-- automate cluster installation hosting micro service (i.e. containers)
+* automate cluster installation hosting micro service (i.e. containers)
-- explore cluster configuration & use.
+* explore cluster configuration & use.
-- provide "sandboxing" capability to allow focusing on micro service / business usage -> do NOT used it "as is" for production (i.e harden / secure it before)
+* provide "sandboxing" capability to allow focusing on micro service / business usage -> do NOT used it "as is" for production (i.e harden / secure it before)

+# Technology
-this solution is based on opens source and/of aws free-tier solution:
+This solution is based on opens source and/of aws free-tier solution:
- - ansible for automation installation
+ * ansible for automation installation
- - virtualbox for local vm hosting
+ * virtualbox for local vm hosting
- - docker for micro services (i.e. container) virtualization
+ * docker for micro services (i.e. container) virtualization
- - swarm (from docker) for a simple & quick clustering solution
+ * swarm (from docker) for a simple & quick clustering solution
- - kubernetes (k8) for more a complete clustering solution
+ * kubernetes (k8) for more a complete clustering solution
- - centos 7 (as centos 8 is not available as free-tier ami yet)
+ * centos 7 (as centos 8 is not available as free-tier ami yet)
- - aws free-tier for cloud vm hosting (centos 7 & amazon linux 2)
+ * aws free-tier for cloud vm hosting (centos 7 & amazon linux 2)

+# summary
 - vm provider    operating system    cluster solution      network type    available   create vm   install vm   create cluster
 - virtualbox     centos 7            swarm                 default         nok         ok          ok           nok
 -                                    kubernetes (k8)       calico          nok         ok          ok           nok